 As Spielberg mentioned in the production notes, “In this day and age when so many people have lost faith in the idea of governance, it’s a story that shows that you can achieve miraculous, beautiful things through the democratic system.”

 The Script of ‘Lincoln’

-Published in 2005, Doris Kearns Goodwin’s mega-bestseller of over 800 pages, Team of Rivals: The Political Genius of Abraham Lincoln, provided just the ingredients that Spielberg had been hoping to find in order to tell a Lincoln story.
-According to the press notes, out of that massive tome, he and writing superstar Tony Kushner settled on telling the story of Lincoln’s passing of the 13th Amendment of the U.S. Constitution—the abolition of slavery.
+Published in 2005, Doris Kearns Goodwin’s 944-page mega-bestseller, “Team of Rivals: The Political Genius of Abraham Lincoln,” provided just the ingredients that Spielberg had been hoping to find in order to tell a Lincoln story.
+Out of that massive tome, he and writing superstar Tony Kushner settled on telling the story of the 16th president’s passing of the 13th Amendment of the U.S. Constitution: the abolition of slavery.

-While Lincoln is not quite on par with Spielberg’s magnum opus, Schindler’s List, it’s close.
-Part of Spielberg’s artistry lies in the creation of atmosphere, and a heart-warming Americana is strongly palpable throughout.
+And while “Lincoln” is not quite on par with Spielberg’s magnum opus, “Schindler’s List,“ it’s close.
+Part of Spielberg’s artistry lies in the creation of atmosphere, and a heartwarming Americana is strongly palpable throughout.

 It takes a minute to downshift to a time where things moved slower, people memorized political speeches, quoted Euclid, and savored sophisticated insults.
 Tommy Lee Jones as Thaddeus Stevens has a great line: “Slavery is the only insult to natural law, you fatuous nincompoop.”

 In the aftermath of “Lincoln,” one feels like one has come to know the man.
 One feels the warmth, love of humanity, and the high moral stature on display in his attempts to change history and save people.
 In one of the movie’s most powerful scenes, President Lincoln rides out on horseback to witness Civil War battlefield carnage.
 He is stunned and at a loss for words.